What Is Bhujangasana (Cobra Pose)?

-You can call it spiritual benefit or a physical benefit.
-In ancient Hindu culture “kundalani shakti” is a spiritual power within every human being and one has to activate these kundalani chakras to achieve enlightenment.
+You can call it a spiritual benefit or a physical benefit.
+In ancient Hindu culture “kundalini shakti” is a spiritual power within every human being and one has to activate these kundalini chakras to achieve enlightenment.
 This asan helps in activating four out of seven chakras.

 So whether you believe in spirituality or not, you will be able to experience its effects on your life after practicing this yogic pose constantly.

 13# Height Growth:

 Bhujangasana helps in relieving the stress from the back and improve its mobility.
 Performing spine stretching exercises for a long time can be an effective way to add a few inches to your height.